 But I believe He has a greater plan than the one I could have imagined.

-As we worked toward our adoption, I felt the Lord lay the name Annika on my heart.
-For most of December, I prayed for Annika Hope, the child I thought would be mine.
+As we worked toward our adoption, I felt the Lord lay a name on my heart.
+For most of December, I prayed for this little girl by name, the child I thought would be mine.
 Today I continue to pray for her.
 I don’t know where she is.
 Maybe she’s in Russia and will remain there with nothing but my prayers to sustain her.

 Maybe she’s somewhere else.